duarohan/ZipFinder/README.md

 ------------------------------------------------------------------------------
 #Steps taken to setup the application -

-1. Create Json file for 3 dbs from https://github.com/hiiamrohit/Countries-States-Cities-database
+1. Create Json file for 3 dbs from https://github.com/hiiamrohit/Countries-States-Cities-database and load it on Mongo Db Atlas
 2. Create models(db schmeas) city,country,state.
 3. Create mongo clusters in mongoDB Atlas and create config/db.js and load Json files to respective dbs.
 4. Create the app.js and mention the routes.